 I don't drink, do I still need to purchase a ticket?

 Yes – a pre-purchased ticket is compulsory for entry to the event.
 There is plenty to do other than taste wine, with live music, food and local produce available throughout the day.

 Are children welcome?

 Yes – the Pyrenees Unearthed Festival is family-friendly event and free children's activities will be available.
-Parents are required to register for a free Under 16 ticket for all children (now sold out) and a gold coin donation will be collected on the day.
+Parents are required to register for a free Under 16 ticket for all children and a gold coin donation will be collected at the gate on the day.

 Is there disabled access available at the Festival?